mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 advancement to first the protection and then the evacuation of all surviving crèches on human-dominated worlds.
 Unfortunately, the Tap-a-wewaka-atapas could, at best, only act as a stop-gap measure, protecting crèches long enough to evacuate the females and young but dooming those left to fend for themselves.

-This stance came to a head when the Tap-awewaka- atapas sought permission from the Grand Council of Crèches to use orbital bombardment on those human cities that threatened crèches.
+This stance came to a head when the Tap-awewaka-atapas sought permission from the Grand Council of Crèches to use orbital bombardment on those human cities that threatened crèches.
 The Council feared such a posture would lead only to further human aggression and potentially the extinction of the Bwap race.
 Despite strong opposition from the Tapa-awewaka-atapas, their request was denied.

 Through concerted effort, those crèches that could be evacuated were saved and Bwaps returned to advancing their technology.
 After considerable effort, Marhaban slowly regained TL11 and jump-2 technology.
 The Grand Council of Crèches decided to seek out all lost Bwap colonies to ensure they were safe and that they continued to follow the tenants of Wapawab philosophy.

 Brave and intrepid Bwap scouts faced barbarism and xenophobia to discover their lost brethren, some making journeys of legendary proportions.
 One Bwap Traveller named Watwapebpepaeb crossed an amazing 140 parsecs in a 200-ton, jump-2 starship to bring the Bwaps of the Old Expanses up-to-date on the last millennia of Atapasatta-wapawab rulings.

 As Marhaban and Wesawek expanded further into space, new trade routes were developed, bringing with it renewed wealth and allowing Bwaps to regain a level of technology on par to that of the last days of the Second Imperium.
 This allowed the (re)founding of new colonies on several planets.
 Other Bwaps migrated to wealthy human worlds where their love of bureaucracy and order was warmly welcomed.
-Each of these colonies maintained a contingent of Tap- awewaka-atapas; the lessons of previous centuries not forgotten.
+Each of these colonies maintained a contingent of Tap-awewaka-atapas; the lessons of previous centuries not forgotten.
 Despite this, Bwap-dominated worlds never created an interstellar government.
 The Grand Council was only interested in the maintenance of crèches and the adherence to the Wesawek philosophy, not interstellar domination or control.

 The arrival of Bwap scouts at Marhaban from the Sylean Federation was seen as a cause of great celebration.
 When the scouts arrived, they found a functional starport, a thin but steady stream of interstellar trade and a beacon of order.
 Sylean Bwap scouts found that Bwap society was essentially unchanged.
 Despite the collapse and return of